A comparative study of hadron-hadron and heavy-ion collision using the $q$-Weibull distribution function: Conclusion

+In this paper, we have performed a $p_T$ range dependent study of the $q$ parameter extracted by fitting the transverse momentum spectra of charged hadrons produced in $pp$, $pPb$ and $PbPb$ collision across different energies and multiplicity classes using the $q$-Weibull distribution function.
+The $p_T$ distribution in heavy-ion collision has particle contribution from two different processes, the particles originating from equilibrated QGP matter in the low-\pt region and the non-equilibrium hard scattering processes in high-\pt region.
+This leads to a trend reversal in $q$ parameters when we include the higher $p_T$ particles as is evident from the Fig. \ref{fig:q_pt_20}.
+However, similar analysis for $pp$ collision data does not show any such reversal in the trend of $q$ parameter.
+One explanation for this disparity could be linked to the MPI in $pp$ collision MPI tries to thermalise the system and MPI is larger in higher multiplicity classes \cite{Ortiz:2021peu} so we get lower $q$ values even in high-\pt range of $pp$ collision.

-In this paper, we have performed a $p_T$ range dependent study of the $q$ parameter using the $q$-Weibull distribution function.
-The summary of results obtained in this work is listed blow: \begin{itemize} \item A trend reversal in $q$ parameters is obtained in the heavy-ion collision as we move toward high-\pt range however such reversal is not obtained in case of pp collision. \item The variation of $q$ parameter obtained using the $q$-Weibull fit to the data for both pp and AA collision shows an opposite trend in low-\pt and high-\pt region.
-The increase in high-\pt region can be due to the presence of hard scattering process however the explanation of decreasing trend in low-\pt region requires more understanding of particle production in this region. \item The radius parameter obtained using the Tsallis fit to the experimental data shows a trend with multiplicity irrespective of the collision energy and the collision system. \end{itemize}
+We have also studied the variation of $q$ parameter with $p_T^{avg}$ in both $pp$ and $PbPb$ collision and observe an opposite trend in very low-\pt and high-\pt region.
+The increase in high-\pt region can be due to the presence of hard scattering process whereas the decreasing trend in very low-\pt region is explained using the core-corona picture.

+In conclusion, we have analyzed the parameter $q$ over different $p_T$ range and observed some disparity in the trend for $pp$ and $PbPb$ collision.
+There are some physical explanation for the disparity, however, detail theoretical study is necessary to have a better understanding of particle production processes in both $pp$ and heavy ion collision.